You have no items in your shopping cart.

 Vitamin C powers immunity more than any other nutrient, increasing white blood cells and the production of interferon, which helps lock cell surfaces from viruses.

 White blood cells are the workhorse of your immune system, attacking infected cells by surrounding, killing and then cleaning them up.
 One study found even moderate to low drops in Vitamin C levels can produce significant drops in immune function.
 To maintain proper C levels, nutritional experts recommend a daily intake of 500 mg or more.

 We’ve all heard it.
 Vitamin C fights a cold.
 But the science behind the maxim is a bit mixed.
 And if you use the Vitamin C approach, take a lot to enjoy significant benefit.
 A British researcher looked at all studies, from 1970 onward, in which cold-suffering subjects ingested 1,000 mg or more of Vitamin C per day, and he found positive results, including a 72% reduction in symptom duration.
-To further banish a cold, some doctors recommend daily intake of 2,000 mg of Vitamin C a day, dosed 4 times throughout the day.
+To further banish a cold, some doctors recommend a daily intake of 2,000 mg of Vitamin C a day, dosed 4 times throughout the day.

 Atherosclerosis, one form of heart disease, is a serious heart ailment caused by plaque buildup in artery walls.
 The resulting narrower arteries are less able to move blood effectively, and if a clot forms, it can stop blood flow almost entirely.
 Such conditions can cause heart attacks, strokes, and a myriad of chronic health conditions.